 I had my rivalry series, too.

 That rivalry is gone now.
 In 1995, Bloomington merged with its smaller neighboring district, West Grant, to form the River Ridge district.
-The floor where we played that epic game in ’75 is now home to the junior high team; the high school teams play in what was the West Grant gym (where I also played, with somewhat less success).
-As for renewing the Cassville rivalry, that’s out, too; the schools now have co-op teams in many sports, including football and baseball.
+The floor where we played that epic game in ’75 is now home to the junior high team; the high school teams play in what was the West Grant gym (where I also played, with somewhat less success) in nearby Patch Grove.
+As for renewing the Cassville rivalry, that’s out, too; the schools now have co-op teams in many sports, including football, baseball and girls basketball.
 But perhaps today’s PHS athletes now have their own rivalries, maybe even with the River Ridge Timberwolves.

 Although feelings might be intense when the game is underway, hopefully those feelings turn more toward brotherhood as the years go by.
 I remember meeting several former opponents during my college days at UW-Platteville, and even though our athletic battles were only a few years in the past, we were still able to share good memories of games won and lost.
 Certainly the surviving members of Lombardi’s Packers and Halas’ Bears from their great clashes in the sixties can raise a glass together when they see each other these days.
 After the final whistle tonight, this year’s Packers and Bears will mingle on the field, congratulating each other and issuing good-natured challenges for the next game.
 And that’s how it should be.
-Back in my day, when my Chieftains wore maroon and the Bluejays were in blue (and they had very plain uniforms, by the way, not nearly as stylish as ours–just saying), there was sportsmanship on display after the games, too–I think there was, anyway.
+Back in my day, when my Chieftains wore maroon and the Bluejays were in blue (and I have to say their uniforms were very plain, not nearly as stylish as ours), there was sportsmanship on display after the games, too–I think there was, anyway.
 I haven’t run into any of those Bloomington players for a long time, but hopefully one day I will…and I might just bring up that basketball game in 1975.